holepunchto/hyperdht/README.md

 If you pass any options they are forwarded to dht-rpc.

-#### `const stream = node.announce(topic, keyPair, [nodes], [options])`
+#### `const stream = node.announce(topic, keyPair, [relayAddresses], [options])`

 Announce that you are listening on a key-pair to the DHT under a specific topic.

 When announcing you'll send a signed proof to peers that you own the key-pair and wish to announce under the specific topic.
-Optionally you can provide up to 3 nodes, indicating which DHT nodes you are "close" to in terms of XOR distance from the hash of your public key - this speeds up connects later on for other users.
+Optionally you can provide up to 3 nodes, indicating which DHT nodes can relay messages to you - this speeds up connects later on for other users.

 An announce does a parallel lookup so the stream returned looks like the lookup stream.